Fluorite - A large Cabinet Specimen : Cave-in-Rock District, Illinois

 A showy cabinet specimen measuring 31.7 x 15.2 x 24cm.

-A rare and superb grouping of snow white quartz stalactites of snow white druzy quartz with stilbite from Kulu Island, Petersberg, Alaska.
+A rare and superb grouping of quartz stalactites of snow white druzy quartz with blades of stilbite or possibly the very rare, Barrerite, from Kuiu Island, Petersberg, Alaska.
 Measuring approximately 22.8 x 28cm, it may be one of the finest large cabinet specimens ever recovered from this one time discovery at this remote locality.

 Nestled in a matrix of carbonaceous shale, calcite and pyrite, the 13.8mm Colombian emerald crystal glistens.
 The remains of five other small emeralds has survived as well.
 This is a specimen known as a ganga, a chance of good fortune.